 In provincial areas, sari-sari stores serve communities where malls or convenient stores like 7-11 are not available.
 Sari-sari means “different assortment” so you can pretty much purchase the basic supplies that a typical household would need.

-Whether you are backpacking the Philippine on a budget or a luxury traveler, there are many available accommodations in the Philippines.
+Whether you are backpacking the Philippines for three weeks or spending a luxurious weekend getaway on a secluded island, there are many available accommodations to choose from in the Philippines.

 In provincial areas, it is very common to encounter homestays.
 They are simple and basic accommodations in a local’s home.
 They are usually not registered in any booking site and they rely on word of mouth to get customers.
 I’ve encountered homestays that can go as low as Php250 per night.